-2011 was the second year that Project Opportunity was conducted.
+2012 marks the third year that Project Opportunity was conducted.
 It is a free eleven week entrepreneurship training program that meets one night a week for three hours and is designed solely for veterans who want to start their own business.
-The pre requisite for veterans who wished to be considered to participate was that they had to have a solid idea of what business venture they wanted to start because the course is designed to develop and complete a business plan instead of just exploring the possibility of entrepreneurship.
-Additionally they needed to commit a minimum of nine (9) hours per week to attend class, complete reading and homework assignments, and work on the development of their business plan.
+The pre-requisite for veterans who wished to be considered to participate was that they had to have a solid idea of what business venture they wanted to start because the course is designed to develop and complete a business plan instead of just exploring the possibility of entrepreneurship.
+Additionally they needed to commit a minimum of fifteen (15) hours per week to attend class, complete reading and homework assignments, and work on the development of their business plan.

 Stage 1 was to schedule and conduct two outreach and educational orientation sessions, which were held in Easton and Salisbury.
 These two hour workshops were titled “Exploring Entrepreneurship” and included a discussion of why the individuals wanted to start their own small businesses, characteristics of successful entrepreneurs and completion of a self-assessment exercise.
-These sessions gave veterans aspiring to become entrepreneur”s information and resources needed to make an informed decision as to whether entrepreneurship is right for them.
+These sessions gave veterans aspiring to become entrepreneur’s information and resources needed to make an informed decision as to whether entrepreneurship is right for them.
 Lastly, the importance of a business plan and its components were discussed.
-A total of eighteen (18) veterans attended these two sessions and seventeen (17) of those in attendance indicated a desire to move forward to Stage 2.
+A total of fifteen (15) veterans attended these two sessions and thirteen (13) of those in attendance indicated a desire to move forward to Stage 2.

 Stage 2 was the conduct of a telephonic screening assessment to identify those veterans with characteristics that would make them good candidates to complete the training and move on to actually starting their own business.
 If after attending the “Exploring Entrepreneurship” workshop, the participants decide that they would like to continue in the process, they will be asked to participate in an assessment session.
 This session will take approximately one hour to complete.
 During the assessment exercise, individuals will be asked a series of questions to determine if they would be a good fit to move on to the next stage in the process.
 Sample questions will be: describe your business idea, why do you want to go into business, what experience do you have in the business you plan to start, who will buy your products and services and how will you attract these customers, how much money will you need to start/expand your business and where will you get it, when do you plan to start your business, what will be the biggest challenge in starting your business, what are your personal strengths that will contribute to being successful in your business, will you be able to commit to meeting one night a week to complete the ten week “Business Plan Bootcamp” course.
-A total of seventeen (17) veterans participated in this assessment process and based on the results and a follow up telephone conversation a total of fifteen (15) were selected to move on to Stage 3, the eleven (11) week training program.
-After the selection one individual withdraw due to conflicts with his work schedule and a second was unable to participate as he moved to the Philadelphia area to attend a trade school.
+A total of thirteen (13) veterans participated in this assessment process and based on the results and a follow up telephone conversation a total of twelve (12) were selected to move on to Stage 3, the eleven (11) week training program.

 The third and final stage is an eleven week course entitled “Business Plan Bootcamp.”
 This course will help the veterans selected through the above process prepare a “bank ready” business plan.